apache/nuttx/configs/sama5d4-ek/README.txt

             new one, you should see the .WAV files on the SD card in the lis box.

+       Things still to do:

-       Currently the list box is not scollable.
+         a.
+Currently the list box is not scrollable.
 So you will be limited to the number .WAV files that will fit in the existing list box (a scrollable list box class exists, but has not been integrated into the media play demo).

+         b.
+Although the lower level NxPlayer does support them, there are no controls at the GUI for balance or tone/equalization.

+         c.
+There is no visual indication of play status or end of playing.

    STATUS:
        See the To-Do list below